MahmoudElhalwany/dbt-tutorial/README.md

-Welcome to your new dbt project!
+Welcome to tutorial dbt project on employess database in clickhouse!

 ### Using the starter project